National Independent Automobile Dealers Association: Renaming

 The NUCDA changed its name to the National Independent Automobile Dealers Association (NIADA) in 1955.
 During this name change, the NIADA had roughly 2000 members, but continued to grow in size, boasting 7000 members in 1977.
 In 1975, the NIADA once again moved its headquarters to Raleigh, North Carolina.
 Lobbying efforts were again strengthened in 1979 when members of the NIADA donated $55,000 to fight against trade rule legislation.
 By the 2000s, the NIADA had grown to over 20,000 members.

 Mission

-The NIADA states that its mission is to advance both the independent motor vehicle dealer and the consumer by providing relevant information about the motor vehicle industry.
+The NIADA states that its mission is to advance both the independent motor vehicle dealer and the consumer by providing relevant information about the automotive industry.
 In addition, the NIADA aids regulatory and lawmaking bodies by informing of possible consequences of proposed legislation to both the motor vehicle industry and its respective consumers.
 The NIADA also helps and collaborates with state level independent motor vehicle dealer associations; joining a state level independent automobile dealers association automatically includes membership in the NIADA.